Autism Spectrum Disorder

 - Immune dysfunction

 The correction of these physical problems creates a healthier internal environment in a child's body, which may allow recommended sensory, motor, educational and behavioral therapies to work more effectively.

 Treatment may include:

-- Targeted Nutritional counseling, such as special diets to increase good nutrition and eliminate problematic substances, such as gluten and casein, proteins that can aggravate behavior.
+- Targeted nutritional counseling, such as special diets to increase good nutrition and eliminate problematic substances, such as gluten and casein, proteins that can affect the gastrointestinal system and aggravate behavior.

 - Essential fatty acid balancing to assure that a patient is ingesting the right amounts of omega 3-6-and 9 fats

 - Nutritional and Natural supplements to correct imbalances